Brainvibe/travelportugal/README.md

 # Project description

 Travel Portugal is a one page application designed to help users plan their next holidays and discover several touristic activities in Portugal.
-These activities include: Accommodations, touristic attractions, restaurants, cafes, parks, bars and clubs.
+These activities include: accommodations, touristic attractions, restaurants, cafes, parks, bars and clubs.
 Users have available a list of recommendations of the most known places to visit in Portugal in order to help planning future holidays, with a brief description of each place.
-Users can use the interactive map to search for all activities available on any city in portugal with more detailed information where it'll show all the information such as location, address, site and contact.
+Users can use the interactive map to search for all activities available in any city in portugal with more detailed information where it'll show all the information such as location, address, site and contact.

 ## UX